kaltura/playkit-android-ima/README.md

 ### IMA and IMADAI Config features

-> NOTE: Few features are not there in IMADAI config.
+> NOTE: Few features are not configurable for IMADAI config.

 ##### `setAdTagUrl(String adTagUrl)`